quasi-coherent/tern/README.md

 pub struct TernMigration;
 ```

-## CLI
+### CLI

-With the feature flag "cli" enabled, this exposes a CLI that can be imported
+With the feature flag "cli" enabled the type [`App`] is exported, which is a
-into your own migration project:
+CLI wrapping `Runner` methods that can be imported into your own migration
+project to turn it into a CLI.

 ```terminal
 > $ my-migration-project --help